-At December 31, 2015 and 2014, primarily due to technical reserve revisions and declining oil and natural gas prices, the Company determined that there were indicators of impairment present across all of its CGUs which consist of Pembina, West Central, Peace River Arch, Pacific Northwest and Oilsands.
+At December 31, 2017 and 2016, primarily due to technical reserve revisions, change in management focus and declining oil and natural gas prices, the Company determined that there were indicators of impairment present across all CGUs.
 As a result, management was required to undertake impairment testing.

-In accordance with IFRS, a recoverable value was determined using value in use based on discounted pre-tax cash flows ranging from 5% to 10% of proved and probable reserves evaluated by independent engineers using the independent engineers forecast prices (note 4) and costs.
+In accordance with IFRS, a recoverable value was determined using the higher of fair value or value in use based on discounted pre-tax cash flows ranging from 5% to 12% of proved and probable reserves evaluated by independent engineers using the independent engineers forecast prices (note 4) and costs.
 In addition, the values of contingent resources incremental to the reserve report were obtained from internal analysis completed by management.
 Based on the internal analysis, management identified and evaluated potential contingent drilling locations that were not assigned any proved and probable reserves.
 The values of these locations were included in the recoverable amount.
-A pre-tax discount rate ranging from 5% to 10% was applied to determine and estimate the future cash flows.
+A pre-tax discount rate ranging from 12% to 15% was applied to determine and estimate the future cash flows.
 Undeveloped land was externally evaluated.

-The recoverable amounts for the Pembina and West Central CGUs were \$589 million and \$192 million, respectively (2014 - \$1.1 billion for the Pembina CGU).
-This resulted in the net book value of each of the Pembina and West Central CGUs exceeding their recoverable value indicating an impairment of \$288 million and \$167 million, respectively (2014 - \$324 million for the Pembina CGU).
+The recoverable amount using fair value for the Pembina CGU was \$298 million (2016 - \$334 million for the Pembina CGU).
+This resulted in the net book value of the Pembina CGU exceeding its recoverable amount indicating an impairment of \$28 million (2016 - \$51 million for the Pembina CGU).
+Fair value was developed using a level 2 measurement in the fair value hierarchy applying the assumptions described above and a pre-tax discount rate of 12%.

 There were no impairments to property, plant and equipment in the other CGUs.